 -

-Custom tags or segments (e.g., hot leads, investors, sellers)
+Custom tags or segmentation (hot leads, investors, buyers, sellers)

 -

-Complete interaction histories for every contact 2.
-Visual Pipeline & Deal TrackingReal estate processes involve multiple stages—from initial inquiry to negotiation, inspection, and close.
-A good real estate CRM program provides a visual pipeline that allows you to:
+2. Visual Pipeline & Deal TrackingReal estate transactions move through multiple stages—from inquiry and site visit to negotiation and closure.
+A strong real estate CRM program offers a visual pipeline that enables teams to:

 -